Skip to content

 CodeMeaning

--32602Invalid params — missing or malformed input field
+-32602Invalid params — missing or malformed input field, or unknown tool name

 -32000Computation error — ephemeris out of range or internal failure